 Instructions

-6. Boil for an additional 1 minute then remove the pot from the heat.
+- Boil for an additional 1 minute, remove the pot from the burner and turn off the heat.

-7. Cover and let mint mixture steep for 4- 5 hours.
+- Cover and let the mint mixture steep for 4- 5 hours.

-8. Strain the concentrate (pressing the leaves to release all of the liquid).
+- Strain the concentrate through a fine sieve or strainer (pressing the leaves to release all of the liquid).
 Discard the mint leaves.

 How to make Meadow Tea:

-• Use approximately 1 part tea concentrate to 2 parts of water and mix to combine.
+- Use approximately 1 part tea concentrate to 1 part of water and mix to combine.
 Serve over ice with or without lemon slice.

 Save or Pin this Recipe to Pinterest